 Panasonic FZ330 versus Panasonic FZ1000

-The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were announced, respectively, in July 2015 and June 2014.
-Both the FZ330 and the FZ1000 are fixed lens compact cameras that are based on (FZ330) and an one-inch sensor.
+The Panasonic Lumix DMC-FZ330 (called Panasonic FZ300 in some regions) and the Panasonic Lumix DMC-FZ1000 are two digital cameras that were revealed to the public, respectively, in July 2015 and June 2014.
+Both the FZ330 and the FZ1000 are fixed lens compact cameras that are based on a 1/2.3-inch (FZ330) and an one-inch sensor.
 The FZ330 has a resolution of 12 megapixel, whereas the FZ1000 provides 20 MP.

 The side-by-side display below illustrates the physical size and weight of the Panasonic FZ330 and the Panasonic FZ1000.
-Three consecutive perspectives from the front, the top, and the back are presented.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the FZ330 – represents the basis for the calculations across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the FZ330 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ1000 is notably larger (12 percent) than the Panasonic FZ330.
 Moreover, the FZ1000 is markedly heavier (20 percent) than the FZ330.
 It is worth mentioning in this context that the FZ330 is splash and dust resistant, while the FZ1000 does not feature any corresponding weather-sealing.